Delta Force (video game)

 Delta Force is a tactical first-person shooter developed and published by NovaLogic.
-It was released for the Windows in October 1998.
+It was released for Windows in October 1998.
 Delta Force was designed to be a military simulation loosely based on the United States' Delta Force special operations army unit.

 The game was a critical and commercial success and it, along with a number of other high profile FPS games at the time, helped to popularize and define the tactical shooter genre.
+It went on to spawn a series, and a sequel, Delta Force 2, was released the following year.